 Watering: It has typical watering needs for a succulent.
 During the growing season, from spring to fall, water the plant thoroughly and allow the soil to dry between waterings.
 When it goes dormant in winter, it needs almost no water, about once a month.

 Fertilizing: To keep this plant healthy and thriving, fertilize it with water-soluble fertilizer diluted to half the recommended strength.
-Only fertilize the plant when it is actively growing.
+Fertilize the plant only when it is actively growing.

 Repotting: Repot Quaqua arida in spring, just before the growing season.
-It has shallow roots and does not require too much soil to grow.
+It has shallow roots and doesn't require a lot of soil to grow.
 Always pick a container with drainage holes.

 Propagation: The best way to propagate this succulent is by stem cuttings.
 To ensure good rooting, take cuttings during the growing season.
 The plant is also easy to start from seeds in spring.